thibaut-neoledge/azure-docs.fr-fr/articles/security/security-azure-log-integration-faq.md

    ms.date="08/23/2016"
    ms.author="TomSh"/>

-# FAQ de l’intégration des journaux Azure
+# <a name="azure-log-integration-frequently-asked-questions-(faq)"></a>Azure log integration frequently asked questions (FAQ)

-Ce forum aux questions (FAQ) répond aux questions sur l’intégration des journaux Azure, un service qui vous permet d’intégrer des journaux bruts de vos ressources Azure dans vos systèmes SIEM (Security Information and Event Management) locaux.
-Cette intégration offre un tableau de bord unifié pour toutes vos ressources, en local ou dans le cloud, pour vous permettre d’agréger, de mettre en corrélation, d’analyser et d’alerter en cas d’événements de sécurité associés à vos applications.
+This FAQ answers questions about Azure log integration, a service that enables you to integrate raw logs from your Azure resources into your on-premises Security Information and Event Management (SIEM) systems.
+This integration provides a unified dashboard for all your assets, on-premises or in the cloud, so that you can aggregate, correlate, analyze, and alert for security events associated with your applications.

-## Comment puis-je voir les comptes de stockage desquels l’intégration des journaux Azure extrait des journaux de machines virtuelles Azure ?
+## <a name="how-can-i-see-the-storage-accounts-from-which-azure-log-integration-is-pulling-azure-vm-logs-from?"></a>How can I see the storage accounts from which Azure log integration is pulling Azure VM logs from?

-Exécutez la commande **azlog source list**.
+Run the command **azlog source list**.

-## Comment puis-je mettre à jour la configuration du proxy ?
+## <a name="how-can-i-update-the-proxy-configuration?"></a>How can I update the proxy configuration?

-Si vos paramètres de proxy ne permettent pas un accès direct au stockage Azure, ouvrez le fichier **AZLOG.
-EXE.
-CONFIGURATION** dans **c:\\Program Files\\Microsoft Azure Log Integration**.
-Mettez à jour le fichier de manière à y inclure la section **defaultProxy** avec l’adresse de proxy de votre organisation.
-Une fois la mise à jour effectuée, arrêtez et démarrez le service à l’aide des commandes **net stop azlog** et **net start azlog**.
+If your proxy setting does not allow Azure storage access directly, open the **AZLOG.EXE.CONFIG** file in **c:\Program Files\Microsoft Azure Log Integration**.
+Update the file to include the **defaultProxy** section with the proxy address of your organization.
+After update is done, stop and start the service using commands **net stop azlog** and **net start azlog**.

     <?xml version="1.0" encoding="utf-8"?>
     <configuration>